schleuder/schleuder-website/schleuder/docs/subscribers.md

 A successful answer should look something like this:
 > Fingerprint for youraccount@yourmail.net set to 12345678DEADBEEF12345678DEADBEEF12345678.

 From now on, all mails will be encrpyted to the **new** key and all your mails must be signed with this key.

-##### One caveat: disabled commands
+##### One caveat: Disabled commands

 To further improve security and confidentiality, list-admins can manually **disable certain commands** like `x-add-key` for mere subscribers of the list.
-With these commands disabled for you, you have to rely on the list-admin for key management.
+With these commands disabled for you, you have to rely on the list-admin to handle key management.

 &nbsp;